Luxoft/qml-coreui/docs/guide/start.md

 If you later would like to rebuild the components but want to skip the configure parts you can append `--no-config --no-pause` to the build command.
 See `--help` for all the options.

+## Create a CoreUI Project

+To get started with the CoreUI Architecture we will create a new project and look at the source code.

+    mkdir tryout && cd tryout
+    coreui-admin new myproject

+This will create a new project and print instructions how to get started

+    > CONSOLE: cd myproject
+    > CONSOLE: create .env.yml setting QTDIR: "path/to/your/Qt/bin"
+    > CONSOLE: run `coreui-admin start` to start ui
+    > QTCREATOR: open myproject.qmlproject and register custom executable:
+    > QTCREATOR: Executable: "%{Qt:QT_INSTALL_BINS}/appman"; Arguments: "-r -c am-config.yaml"
+    > QTCREATOR: WorkingDirectory: "%{CurrentProject:Path}"
+    > QTCREATOR: Register Run Environment: "QT_QUICK_CONTROLS_CONF=./qtquickcontrols2.conf"

+The instructions are two fold.
+The first part for using the `coreui-admin` to run your project and the second part for using Qt Creator to run your project.

 ## Using `coreui-admin` to run your ui project